NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Using pythonRelaxDepsHook {#using-pythonrelaxdepshook}

-It is common for upstream to specifies a range of versions for its package dependencies.
-This makes sense, since it ensures that the package will be build with a subset of packages that is well tested.
+It is common for upstream to specify a range of versions for its package dependencies.
+This makes sense, since it ensures that the package will be built with a subset of packages that is well tested.
 However, this commonly causes issues when packaging in Nixpkgs, because the dependencies that this package may need are too new or old for the package to build correctly.
 We also cannot